-Provide 2005-2006 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide institut e 2006-2007 academic year costs o ion. of attendance for the following categories that are applicable e to your

-Check here if your institution's 2005-2006 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2005-2006 academic year costs of attendance will be available: May 25, 2005
+an Check here if your institution's 2006-2007 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2006-2007 academic year costs of attendance will be available:

-Note: The annual expenses that follow are for academic year 2004-2005.
-Annual expenses for academic year 2005-2006 will be available by the end of May at http://academic.bowdoin.edu/ir/data/fees.shtml
+Annual expenses for academic academic.bowdoin.edu/ir/data lable by the end of May 200)7 at

-G1.
-Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2005-2006 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Lis aca hou Jun Roe inc dergraduate full-time tuition, required fees, a demic year (30 semester hours or 4 ar cost by number of credits).
+A full te; usually equated to two semesters om and board is defined as double of lude only charges that all full-time in the fees.)
+Do not include optional and room and board for a full-tire.
+5 quarter hours for institutions to a cademic year refers to the person, two trimesters, three quarters, occupancy and 19 meals per weat students must pay that are not in fees (e.g., parking, laboratory u hat derive annual tuition by multiod of time generally extending or the period covered by a four-ek or the maximum meal plan.
+Facluded in tuition (e.g., registratise). tiplying credit from September to one-four plan.
+Required fees

-2004-2005 EXPENSES FIRST-YEAR UNDERGRADUATES
+2006-2007 EXPENSES FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION
+PRIVATE INSTITUTION Tuition: \$34,280 \$34,280

-Tuition: \$30,944 \$30,944

-PUBLIC INSTITUTION
+PUBLIC INSTITUTION \$34,200 \$34,200

 Tuition:

 In-district:

 In-state (out-of-district):

 Out-of-state:

 NONRESIDENT ALIEN:

-Tuition: \$30,944 \$30,944
+Tuition: \$34,280 \$34,280

-REQUIRED FEES:
+REQUIRED FEES: \$360 \$360

-- \$682 \$682

 ROOM AND BOARD:

-(on-campus) \$8,054 \$8,054
+(on-campus) \$9,310 \$9,310

-ROOM ONLY:
+ROOM ONLY: (on-campus) \$4,300 \$4,300

-(on-campus) \$3,623 \$3,623

-BOARD ONLY:
+BOARD ONLY: Ψ+,500 Ψ+,500

-(on-campus meal plan) \$4,431 \$4,431
+(on-campus meal plan) \$5,010 \$5,010

-There will be a \$50 per semester charge for telecommunications services for each student living in the residence halls where the system has been installed.

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+r (There will be a \$50 per semester residence halls where the system becomprehensive tuition and room an ees): nas been installed.
+Ind board fee (if your college can) not provide separate tuition and

-Other:

-G2.
-Number of credits per term a student can take for the stated full-time tuition 3_minimum 5_maximum
+mber of credits per term a stude 5 maximum

 G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Do tuition and fees vary by year of s study (e.g., sophomore, junior, senior)?
+No

-Yes No

 G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+If t uition and fees vary by undergra duate instructional program, o describe briefly: